-- o CTS will provide a 90-day authorization for crisis intervention services and case management.
-The individual will then be referred to outpatient services where appropriate. - c.
-Who is responsible for continued determination of the need for an inpatient level of care? - The Utilization Management Department is responsible for review of medical necessity and continued determination of need for inpatient admission. - d.
-Who is responsible for transportation in cases not involving emergency detention? - The referring entity is typically responsible for the transportation of individuals who are voluntary and not on an emergency detention.
+- 16. Who is responsible for transportation in cases not involving emergency detention? - The referring entity is typically responsible for the transportation of individuals who are voluntary and not on an emergency detention.
 For example, the emergency department may elect to place the person in a taxicab, contract with local law enforcement for off-duty officers to transport, or contract with local ambulance services to provide transport to the psychiatric hospital for admission.